nightroman/PowerShellTraps/Basic/Different-kinds-of-null/README.md

 Note: yet another difference between PowerShell 2.0 and 3.0 was found.
 In the strict mode `$null.PSObject` fails in v2 and works in v3+.
-In the latter case it gets null for a true null and a `PSCustomObject` instance for a "no result" null.
+In the latter case it gets null for a true null and a `PSCustomObject` instance for "no results".

 ---